Hibou123440/North-Yankton/README.md

 Preview
 https://imgur.com/a/lrkeZzX
 # INSTALLATION:
-Simply put this in your server like you would with any other resource.
-Yep that easy.
+After downloading the resource just put it in your server as you would with any other resource.
+Download and add NativeUILua
+Enjoy! :slight_smile:

 # CONFIGURATION:
 There are no configuration options for this resource.